~ continued from page 3 ~

 Street view of the Heliades vacation townhomes complex

 Above: Three pictures showing front, side and rear views of a derelict mansion that’s just ripe for restoration

 If the sky had not been hazy with dust from the Sahara desert, the two sea views shown above would have been stunning

 Ministry of Culture sign indicating the fenced-off site of what had been a bathing establishment with marble pools, dating from the 3rd Century B.C. to the 3rd Century A.D. , as well as a cistern and a pear-shaped well dating from the 3rd Century B.C. to the 1st Century B.C.

-A row of trees rise at the edge of a field where we discovered hundreds of curious plants with flowers that reminded me of broccolini.
+A row of trees rise at the edge of a field where we discovered hundreds of curious plants with flowers that reminded me of broccolini — but are actually wild fennel.
 Look closely and you will see the tall slender stems poking up all over the place).
 Below are pics showing the plants at different stages of growth.